-- We are also eliminating visits to our clients’ place of business whenever possible.
+- We are also eliminating visits to our clients’ places of business whenever possible.
 As a result, we may contact you to reschedule any currently scheduled appointments or to arrange the collection of information from you or the delivery of our work product.

 - We also have remote and secure ways to upload confidential information should you prefer to work remotely with us.

 - As new information becomes available, we will continue to evaluate and keep you informed of our approach to COVID-19 and make any modifications we deem to be in the best interests of our employees, their families, and our clients.